Learning to Fuse Asymmetric Feature Maps in Siamese Trackers: Method

 \textbf{{Our SiamFC-ACM.}} The original SiamFC~\cite{bertinetto2016fully} employs XCorr to produce a single-channel response map.
 We use the same network as the original SiamFC to extract features, and feed the feature maps produced by the template and search region branches into ACM, producing a correlation map with a single channel.
 The position with the highest response is then set as the predicted target center.

 \textbf{{Our SiamRPN++ACM.}} The original SiamRPN++~\cite{li2019siamrpn} is the first to introduce DW-XCorr into Siamese trackers.
 For SiamRPN++ACM, we replace the DW-XCorr in the original SiamRPN++ with our ACM.
 Specifically, ACM fuses the features from the three branches (template, search region and b-box) to generate a correlation feature map, as shown in Fig.~\ref{Fig:network}.
 The b-box branch uses three fully-connected layers to generate a target location feature map ($1 \times 1 \times 256$).
 Then, we apply two $5 \times 5$ convolutions without padding to the template and search region feature maps to obtain semantic feature maps.
-Consequently, the summation of the three feature maps (\textit{i.e.} template, search region and b-box maps) is then batch normalized and used as input to the RPN headers.
+Consequently, the summation of the three feature maps (\textit{i.e.} template, search region and b-box maps) is then batch normalized and used as input to the RPN heads.
 The template and initial b-box are fixed during inference and the three branches remain independent until the broadcasting summation.
 Thus, we can cache the two branches (template and b-box) to save computational cost.
 In this way, the additional computational cost introduced by ACM is only a single convolution on the search region, thereby causing no significant degradation to the overall inference speed.

-\textbf{{Our SiamBAN-ACM.}} The recently introduced SiamBAN~\cite{chen2020siamese} does not employ pre-defined anchors, enabling it to perform better and faster than its baseline SiamRPN++.
+\textbf{{Our SiamBAN-ACM.}} The recent SiamBAN~\cite{chen2020siamese} does not employ pre-defined anchors, enabling it to perform better and faster than its baseline SiamRPN++.
 To obtain SiamBAN-ACM, we apply same changes (replacing DW-XCorr with ACM) to the baseline SiamBAN as described above for SiamRPN++ACM.